American Studies, M.A.

 Portfolio or Thesis

-After successful completion of the qualifying exam, students will pursue one of two capstone tracks: a portfolio paper or a thesis.
+Students will pursue one of two capstone tracks: a portfolio paper or a thesis.

 A portfolio paper is a 20 to 30 page article or literature review, typically a revised and expanded seminar paper meant to demonstrate the student's extensive knowledge of their field.
 It is developed in conjunction with a two-person faculty committee (a chair and one additional reader) over the summer following the first year of the M.A. program and during the second year of the M.A. program.